-- (a) Pledged for clearing activities, as collection bank for government taxes and Interswitch electronic card transactions. - (b) Pledged as security to Bank of Industry and other financial institutions - (c) Included in other pledged assets are cash collateral for letters of credit and visa card transactions.
+Pledged for clearing activities, as collection bank for government taxes and Interswitch electronic card transactions.

+(b) Pledged as security to Bank of Industry

+(c) Included in other pledged assets are cash collateral for letters of credit and visa card transactions.
 The deposit are not part of the fund used by the bank for day to day activities.

-19 Derivative financial assets
+9 Derivative financial assets